ShareX/sharex.github.io/docs/region-capture.md

 4. Release the mouse button or press **Insert** to finish the selection.
 ShareX captures the selected region immediately.
 5. Let ShareX continue with the configured after-capture tasks, such as copying, saving, opening in the image editor, pinning to screen, OCR, or uploading.

 If **Multi region mode** is enabled, selecting a region does not immediately finish the capture.
-You can create, move, resize, and adjust regions, then press **Enter** or double click to capture them.
+You can create, move, resize, and adjust regions, then press **Enter** or double-click to capture them.

 If you cancel the selection before it is completed, ShareX returns to the previous state without creating a capture.